CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Routing/Segment-Routing.md

 weight: 785
 toc: 3
 ---
-Cumulus Linux supports multipathing with <span class="a-tooltip">[SRv6](## "Segment Routing for IPv6")</span> that enables you to tunnel packets from the source NIC to the destination NIC through the switch fabric using SRv6 micro segment identifiers (uSIDs).
-The SRv6 origination and termination is on the NIC and the switches merely act as SRv6-aware (transit) nodes.
-Cumulus Linux provides SRv6 uSID support with uN (END_CSID ) and uA (End.X_CSID ) endpoints.
+Cumulus Linux supports source based routing with <span class="a-tooltip">[SRv6](## "Segment Routing for IPv6")</span>.

+The NICs connected the switch fabric perform SRv6 origination and termination, and the switches act as SRv6-aware nodes.
+SRv6 allows NICs to directly control the path that traffic takes throughout the fabric by encoding an ordered list of SRv6 segment identifiers (uSIDs) in the packet header.

+Cumulus Linux supports uN (End with NEXT-CSID) and uA (End.X with NEXT-CSID), defined in RFC9800 endpoint behaviors.

 {{%notice note%}}
 Cumulus Linux supports segment routing:
-- On the Spectrum-4 switch.
+- On the Spectrum-4 switch only.
-- In the default VRF.
+- In the default VRF only.
 {{%/notice%}}

 ### Configure Segment Routing